azeemushan/ai-video-editor/README.md

 # editur
-Editur is an AI-based Video Editor
+Editur is an AI-based Video Editor.
-See live on www.editur.ai
+See it live on www.editur.ai